 Have you ever considered fostering a dog?
-As a foster owner, you can help homeless dogs without making the long-term commitment of adoption.
-Here's what you need to know about becoming a foster owner?
+As a pet foster family, you can help homeless dogs without making the long-term commitment of adoption.
+However, there are a few things you need to know before you foster a dog.

 Why Foster a Dog?

-There are so many dogs in need of homes.
+Many regions have overflowing animal shelters filled with dogs in need of homes.
 Many are euthanized because there is simply no place for them to go.
-For rescue organizations, foster owners are one of the most valuable resources.
-Often, rescue groups need foster owners as much as or more than they need donations.
-Of course, if you cannot foster a pet, your donation will still do much good.
+For rescue organizations, foster owners are one of their most valuable resources.
+Rescue groups often lack large facilities that can house enough homeless pets.
+They often need foster families just as much as they need donations (or even more).
+Of course, if you cannot foster a pet, your donation will still do plenty of good.

-Fostering is also a great way to figure out if dog ownership is right for you.
+Fostering can be a good way to find out if dog ownership is right for you.
 As a foster, you can take in all kinds of dogs and learn what kind of dog might be best for you to adopt in the future.
-You can also find out what types of dogs are definitely NOT right for you!
+You can also find out what types of dogs are definitely NOT a good fit for you and your family.

 Is Fostering Right for You?

-Not everyone is cut out to be a foster owner.
+Not everyone is cut out to foster a dog.
 Are you willing to spend the extra time necessary to take care of a foster dog?
 Can you be patient with that foster dog as he adapts to your home?
-Be certain you can make the time to work on training and socialization so that your foster dog can be adopted out to a forever home.
+Be certain you can find time to work on training and socialization so that your foster dog can be adopted out to a forever home.

 Finally, if you are a dog lover, there is a good chance you will get attached to your foster dog.
 Are you willing to give up the dog to be adopted?
-Otherwise, you risk becoming a failed foster (just a term that is used when the foster family adopts their own foster dog).
+Otherwise, you could become a failed foster (a term that is used when the foster family adopts their own foster dog).
 Being a failed foster is not a problem unless it happens over and over, leaving you with too many pets to care for.

 What Kind of Foster Dog is Best for Your Lifestyle?